qmlbook/qmlbook/ch11/index.rst

 	xhr.open("GET", "colors.json");

 We use this to read a color table and display it as a grid.
-It is not possible to modify the file from the QtQuick side.
-To store data back to the source we would need a small REST based HTTP server or a native QtQuick extension for file access.
+It is not possible to modify the file from the Qt Quick side.
+To store data back to the source we would need a small REST based HTTP server or a native Qt Quick extension for file access.

 .. literalinclude:: src/localfiles/localfiles.qml